jessicaschilling/modern-jetset/README.md

 Nothing special: grabs JSON for the last published episode from the [Mixcloud API](https://www.mixcloud.com/developers/), drops details into some divs, and plops in Mixcloud's embedded player.
 CSS is just [Tailwind](https://tailwindcss.com/) from a CDN.

 The spinning turntable is a snippet from a beautiful video by Stas Knop, via [Pexels](https://www.pexels.com/video/a-vinyl-record-played-on-a-turntable-4380097/).
-The Modern Jetset logotype is bastardized italic of Matthew Carter's lovely [Elephant](https://www.linotype.com/899983/elephant-family.html).
+The Modern Jetset logotype is a bastardized italic of Matthew Carter's lovely [Elephant](https://www.linotype.com/899983/elephant-family.html).